davidthewatson/davidthewatson.github.io/src/about/index.md

 ###### <a name="software"></a>Software
 <img class="icon-headshot" src="/images/computer.jpg" alt="Studio" title="Studio"></img>

 Software started as a *personal* science for me - peeking and poking at *personal* computers.

-Decades later I practice software as experiments in art and philosophy, like my <a href="https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416/">heroes</a>.
+Decades later I practice software as experiments in art and intuitive philosophy, like my <a href="https://www.quantamagazine.org/computer-scientist-donald-knuth-cant-stop-telling-stories-20200416/">heroes</a>.

+My work can be thought of as a kind of postmodern retrocomputing, a tongue-in-cheek smirk at the fact that lightweight, minimal approaches scale well without much work.
 My work has spanned:

 * [APIs](https://xmlrpc.sourceforge.net/documentation.pdf) and  [Automation](https://www.broadcom.com/products/mainframe/product-portfolio/automation-point)